TheSlavant/BFF/README.md

 - Look at a problem from a new angle
 - Ask for advice
 - Find gaps in your thinking
-- Set the moood for the day
+- Set the mood for the day
 - Joke around